JavaScript Web

 Android

 It uses an internal queue to make calls fast and non-blocking.
 It also batches requests and flushes asynchronously, making it perfect to use in any part of your mobile app.
-Installation Capturing events Identify We highly recommend reading our section on Identifying users to better understand how to correctly use this method.
-Setting user properties via an event To set properties on your users via an event, you can leverage the event properties userProperties and userPropertiesSetOnce…
+Installation Capturing events Identifying users We highly recommend reading our section on Identifying users to better understand how to correctly use this method.
+Get the current user's distinct ID You may find it helpful to get the current user's distinct ID.
+For example, to check whether you've already called identify…

 Read next article